 Steps for Making a Farmhouse Wreath

-Both of the rings that held the bucket slats together are perfectly worn and to my liking so no paint was necessary.
-So my first step was to gather fresh greenery from the pastures.
-I was able to find fur, cedar and pine.
+Both of the rings that held the bucket together are perfectly worn and to my liking so no paint was necessary.
+My first step was to gather fresh greenery from the pastures.
+I was able to find fir, cedar and pine.
 If you don’t have fresh clippings, go to your local hardware store like Lowe’s or Home Depot and ask for some.
 Our local stores give it out for free.

 Next I cut a 6 inch piece of ribbon and stapled it together on the ends.
 Your ribbon needs to be wide enough to cover the pipe cleaner.